yanamal/DocPrompter/README.md

 The app is hosted right [here](https://yanamal.github.io/DocPrompter) via GitHub Pages.
 It's an entirely client-side app (obviously, since it's hosted directly on GitHub) and it does not save or use any information about you, except for displaying the contents of a google doc you have access to.

+In order to get the app to work for you, you may need to:
+- Allow third-party cookies in your browser, because Google API uses third-party cookies, but also Google's browsers seem to disable third-party cookies by default (especially on mobile).
+- Hit "Advanced" and "coninue anyway" on a scary warning about how my app is not verified, because "Verification may take 4-6 weeks" and there are lots of hoops to jump through.
+Especially for an open-source app which just does one thing.
+- Agree to let the app have access to your profile picture/email/whatever - in addition to Google Drive read-only access - because apparently there is no way to turn that off.

+Actually, now I have a slightly better appreciation about why nobody has yet published a simple app like this for public use.